codership/documentation/galeracluster/source/training/tutorials/recovery-on-ansible.rst

 .. rst-class:: section-heading
 .. rubric:: Complete Failure

-Restore from backup if all of the nodes in a Galera cluster fail (do not shutdown gracefully).
+Restore from backup if all of the nodes in a Galera Cluster fail (do not shutdown gracefully).
 Run the following command to determine if all nodes in the cluster have failed:

 .. code-block:: console